core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 {: #fig-gname-host-example title="Example of application group name in URI host"}

 * URI port subcomponent - By using this method, the application group is uniquely identified by the destination port number encoded in the port subcomponent of the authority component.

+   Since an application group can be associated to only one CoAP group (see {{sec-groupdef-grouprelations}}), using this method implies that any two CoAP groups cannot differ only by their host subcomponent of the URI authority component.

    A full-fledged example is provided in {{fig-gname-post-example}}.